 (2019) Explaining insurgency progression in Iraq, 2003–2011, Dynamics of Asymmetric Conflict,

 (2019) Teaching Deterrence: A 21st-Century Update, Journal of Political Science Education,

 Michelle Black (2016) Cyber ethnography: A critical tool for the Department of Defense?, Comparative Strategy, 35:2, 103-113, DOI: 10.1080/01495933.2016.1176456

 Michelle Black & Osamah Alhenaki (2015) Business As Usual: The Egyptian-U.S. Intelligence Relationship, Global Security and Intelligence Studies, 1: 1.
 DOI: 10.18278/gsis.1.1.3

-Principal Investigator (PI) on Enabling Coherent Deterrence Concept Development, Deterrence Research (Awarded June 2019-2020), NATO ACT
+Principal Investigator on Enabling Coherent Deterrence Concept Development, Deterrence Research (Awarded June 2019-2020), NATO ACT

-PI on Air Force Deterrence Coursework Development and Education (Awareded 2017-2019), Air Force Global Strike, Department of the Air Force
+Principal Investigator on Air Force Deterrence Coursework Development and Education (Awarded 2017-2019), Air Force Global Strike, Department of the Air Force

 Co-Principal Investigator (PI) Investigator for Research and Development of Information Operations JMEM (2009-2010), OSD(I) and USSTRATCOM.